sangambaral17/TradeMaster/CODE_WORKFLOW.md

 ## 🏗️ Architecture Overview

-TradeMaster follows the **Clean Architecture** principles combined with the **MVVM (Model-View-ViewModel)** design pattern.
+Walsong TradeMaster follows the **Clean Architecture** principles combined with the **MVVM (Model-View-ViewModel)** design pattern.
 This ensures a strict separation of concerns, making the code testable, maintainable, and scalable.

 ### High-Level Structure